mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-3.md

 export default debounce(updateUser, 500);
 ```

-The logic is very similar here, except that we are also debouncing the action, since it is tied to manual user typing and can very well be spammed.
+The logic is very similar here, except that we are also debouncing the action, since it is subject to manual user typing and can very well be spammed.

 ## Receive updates from Firebase

-Same as with the `FeatureTitle` component from the previous part, we need to setup the appropriate listeners in order to successfully receive updates from Firebase and update our Redux store.
+Same as with the `FeatureTitle` component from the [previous part](https://blog.manos-liakos.dev/real-time-scrum-voting-app-part-2), we need to setup the appropriate listeners in order to successfully receive updates from Firebase and update our Redux store.
 Inside `store/actions/users` folder the we have created, add a new file named `setupFirebaseListeners.js`.
 The code inside this file is going to do exactly that: Setup the appropriate listeners in order to subscribe to updates from Firebase.

 ```javascript
 import { ADD_USER, UPDATE_USER } from "../../constants/users";